amik94/amik94/README.md

 ## Hi there 👋

-- 🔭 I’m  working as a Software Developer focuesed on front end development.
+- 🔭 I’m working as a Web Developer focuesed on front end development.
 - 🌱 Currently studying JS and React.

 <div align="center">